Fatima Husain

 Research

-In my research, I want to decipher the histories preserved in naturally-occurring chemical compounds to improve our understanding of our Earth system — knowledge that may then be eventually applied to studies of other planetary systems.
-In order to learn how to effectively communicate scientific research, I earned M.S. in science writing at the Massachusetts Institute of Technology.
-I aspire to a career pursuing cutting-edge geochemical and environmental research while continuing to address science skepticism.
+In my research, I want to decipher the histories preserved in naturally-occurring chemical compounds to improve our understanding of the evolution of complex life and planetary habitability.
+Before beginning my Ph.D. studies, I earned an M.S. in science writing at the Massachusetts Institute of Technology.

-In the lab, I’m most interested in the study of lipid biomarkers in organic geochemistry.
-In the past, I’ve focused on lacustrine long-chain alkenones and branched glycerol dialkyl glycerol tetraether lipids, which I used to reconstruct the Holocene climate history of northern Alaska.
-In the Summons Lab, I’ve worked on reconstructing the climate history of Olduvai Gorge in Tanzania using archeological sediments with Ainara Sistiaga, and now focus my attention on biomarkers in Arctic environments, the human gut microbiome, as well as cyanobacterial pigments, their functions in microbes, and evolution.
+In the laboratory, I’m most interested in the study of lipid biomarkers in organic geochemistry.
+In the Summons Lab, I’ve worked on reconstructing the history of environmental change at Olduvai Gorge in Tanzania using archeological sediments with Ainara Sistiaga, and I’ve recently focused my attention on sterol lipid biomarkers from Antarctic supraglacial meltwater pools which may give us a glimpse of what Cryogenian eukaryotic refugia may have looked like.
+I am additionally interested in cyanobacterial pigments, their functions in microbes, and their evolution.

 Outside of my studies and research, I conduct science outreach around the country.
-I’m host of MIT Abstracts, an international webinar series that connects K12 students around the word with MIT researchers and experts.
-When I have the opportunity to wear my reporting hat, I work with Possibly, a sustainability science radio show that airs weekly on Rhode Island’s NPR Station.
+I’m the host of MIT Abstracts, an international webinar series that connects K-12 students around the word with MIT researchers and experts.
+When I have the opportunity to wear my reporting hat, I like to work with Possibly, a sustainability science radio show that airs weekly on Rhode Island’s NPR Station, The Public’s Radio.

 Elling, F. J., Evans, T. W., Nathan, V., Hemingway, J. D., Kharbush, J. J., Bayer, B., Spieck, E., Husain, F., Summons, R. E. And Pearson, A., 2022.
 Marine and terrestrial nitrifying bacteria are sources of diverse bacteriohopanepolyols.
 In Geobiology, 00, 1– 22.